inet-framework/inet/doc/src/users-guide/ch-queueing.rst

 -  :ned:`ContentBasedFilter`: drops packets based on the data they contain
 -  :ned:`OrdinalBasedDropper`: drops packets based on their ordinal number
--  :ned:`RateLimiter`: drops packets above the specified packetrate or datarate
+-  :ned:`StatisticalRateLimiter`: drops packets above the specified packetrate or datarate
 -  :ned:`RedDropper`: drops packets based on random early detection

 Classifiers